 Holy Mother Church tells us that if we do these spiritual exercises, then we might have an encounter with the risen Jesus Christ, the Jesus of Easter morning, who wants to help us change our lives so that you and I might experience the salvation promised by God.

 Homework!
 As you go through Lent this year, there is one thing I suggest we do:

 - Every time you do whatever it is you are sacrificing this Lent, ask yourself, “how is this sacrifice drawing me into a stronger relationship with the Jesus.

 If we do our exercises, then hopefully we will recognize that we’re not giving up chocolate for the sake of giving up chocolate.
 No!
 But that are trying to draw closer to Jesus Christ.

-Does that make sense?
-Got it?
-Get it?
+Do you got it?
+Do you get it?
+Are you going to do it?
 Good!
-Through the intercession of our Blessed Virgin Mary, may we come to know the mercy and the love of Jesus!
-In the name of the Father, and of the Son and of the Holy Spirit. +Amen!
+Through the intercession of the Most Blessed Virgin Mary, may we all come to know and to love Jesus.
+In the name of the Father, and of the Son and of the Holy Spirit.
+Amen!